ljw1004/csharpspec/csharp/namespaces.md

 ## Using directives

 ***Using directives*** facilitate the use of namespaces and types defined in other namespaces.
-Using directives impact the name resolution process of *namespace_or_type_name*s (§3.8) and *simple_name*s (§7.6.2), but unlike declarations, using directives do not contribute new members to the underlying declaration spaces of the compilation units or namespaces within which they are used.
+Using directives impact the name resolution process of *namespace_or_type_name*s ([Namespace and type names](basic-concepts.md#namespace-and-type-names)) and *simple_name*s ([Simple names](expressions.md#simple-names)), but unlike declarations, using directives do not contribute new members to the underlying declaration spaces of the compilation units or namespaces within which they are used.

 ```antlr
 using_directives